ElliotKillick/qubes-video-companion/README.md

 Audio is out of scope for this project in particular.

+### Why is the webcam resolution lower than what my webcam is capable of?

+- The default resolution of the webcam can sometimes be undesirable
+- Set the resolution manually with [set-webcam-format.sh](scripts/set-webcam-format.sh)
+    - This script is installed in: `/usr/share/qubes-video-companion/scripts`

 ### Why can I perceive some latency in the video playback?

 This means the CPU is at its limit (nearing or at 100% usage).
 To check this, install GNOME System Monitor (packaged as `gnome-system-monitor`) in the video receiving VM and assess the CPU usage for each of the processes and overall in the resources graph.